The Academy of American Poets Laureate Fellowships

 are $50,000 - $100,000 awards given to honor poets of literary merit appointed to serve in civic positions and to enable them to undertake meaningful, impactful, and innovative projects that engage their fellow residents, including youth, with poetry, helping to address issues important to their communities.

-Any poet who meets the below criteria beginning January 1, 2019, is eligible:
+Any poet who meets the below criteria as of January 1 in the fellow ship award year is eligible:

 - 21 years of age or older;